jbx-protocol/juice-docs-v2/docs/api/contracts/jbpaymentterminalstore/write/recordusedallowanceof.md

     _External references:_

     * [`currentOf`](/api/contracts/jbfundingcyclestore/read/currentof.md)
-2. Get a reference to the new used overflow allowance.
+2. Get a reference to the new used overflow allowance for this funding cycle configuration.

     ```solidity
-    // Get a reference to the new used overflow allowance.
+    // Get a reference to the new used overflow allowance for this funding cycle configuration.
     uint256 _newUsedOverflowAllowanceOf = usedOverflowAllowanceOf[IJBPaymentTerminal(msg.sender)][
       _projectId
     ][fundingCycle.configuration] + _amount;